lucasfloripa/elciess.ms.access.users/README.md

 ## Non-Fuctional Requirements
 - [x] User cant register with same e-mail
 - [x] User receive a welcome e-mail when is created
+- [x] User receive a token when is created
 - [x] Protected routes
 - [x] MongoDB